classgraph/classgraph/README.md

 // Use this interface if you want to be passed an (unbuffered) InputStream.
 // (You do not to close the InputStream before exiting, it is closed by the caller.)
 @FunctionalInterface
-public interface FileMatchProcessor {
+interface FileMatchProcessor {
     public void processMatch(String relativePath, InputStream inputStream,
         long inputStreamLengthBytes) throws IOException;
 }

 // Use this interface if you want to be passed a byte array with the file contents.
 @FunctionalInterface
-public interface FileMatchContentsProcessor {
+interface FileMatchContentsProcessor {
     public void processMatch(String relativePath, byte[] fileContents)
         throws IOException;
 }